 Why?
 Co-ops, like larger corporations, have a structure that can make them more stable.
 At the core of this structure is a major advantage: that a co-op is owned by its members.

-Here are four reasons this structure means co-operative businesses do better in a crisis.
+Here are four reasons this structure means that co-ops do better in a crisis.